alantmatos/Express-MongoDB-app/README.md

 Hello.

-This is a simples CRUD app, built while experimenting and using Ruby, express for Frontend + MongoDB for Backend.
+This is a simples CRUD app, built while experimenting and Express + MongoDB for Backend.

 As it is now, all the CRUD functionalities work.